Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes: Abstract

 \section{Abstract}

-In this paper, we study the problem of mean estimation under strict 1-bit communication constraints.
+In this paper, we study the problem of mean estimation under 1-bit communication constraints.
 We propose a novel adaptive mean estimator based solely on randomized threshold queries, where each 1-bit outcome indicates whether a given sample exceeds a sequentially chosen threshold.
 Our estimator is $(\epsilon, \delta)$-PAC for any distribution with a bounded mean $\mu \in [-\lambda, \lambda]$ and a bounded $k$-th central moment $\mathbb{E}[|X-\mu|^k] \le \sigma^k$ for any fixed $k > 1$.
-Crucially, our sample complexity is order-optimal in all such tail regimes, i.e., for every such $k$ value.
+Moreover, our sample complexity is order-optimal in all such tail regimes, i.e., for every such $k$ value.
 For $k \neq 2$, our estimator's sample complexity matches the unquantized minimax lower bounds plus an unavoidable $O(\log(\lambda/\sigma))$ localization cost.
 For the finite-variance case ($k=2$), our estimator's sample complexity has an extra multiplicative $O(\log(\sigma/\epsilon))$ penalty, and we establish a novel information-theoretic lower bound showing that this penalty is a fundamental limit of 1-bit quantization.
 We also establish a significant adaptivity gap: for both threshold queries and more general interval queries, the sample complexity of any non-adaptive estimator must scale linearly with the search space parameter $\lambda/\sigma$, rendering it vastly less sample efficient than our adaptive approach.
-Finally, we present algorithmic variants that (i) handle an unknown sampling budget, (ii) adapt to an unknown scale parameter~$\sigma$ given (possibly loose) bounds, and (iii) require only two stages of adaptivity at the expense of more complicated general 1-bit queries.
+Finally, we present algorithmic variants that (i) handle an unknown sampling budget, (ii) adapt to an unknown scale parameter~$\sigma$ given (possibly loose) bounds, (iii) require only two stages of adaptivity to achieve order-optimal sample complexity at the expense of more general 1-bit queries, and (iv) leverage multiple local samples per 1-bit query to proportionally reduce communication costs.